LucasPaetow/FLIP-Animation/readme.md

 Instead of scaling / transitioning / rotating an elements' starting appearance to make it look like the end appearance, (for example scaling up a card to a full-screen view) you would do the opposite: change the card to its final form and scale it down to the previous size without animation.
 This step happens so fast, it looks like nothing happened.
 Afterwards, you animate the difference (which is now a scale operation).

-This process involves 4 steps and therefore coined the term FLIP:
+This process involves 4 steps and therefore coined the term FLIP (First, Last, Invert, Play - [originaliy by Paul Lewis](https://aerotwist.com/blog/flip-your-animations/)):

 #### An Example: Apple News